gregoil/rotest/docs/advanced/blocks.rst

   inputs and fields section), and a second ``DemoBlock`` with ``field_name=5`` and ``other_field='abc'`` injected into the block instance (at runtime).

-  Regarding priorities hierarchy between the methods, it follow two rules:
+  Regarding priorities hierarchy between the methods, it follows two rules:

   #.
 For a single component, calling ``parametrize`` on it overrides the
      values set through ``common``.